 “Sometimes history takes things into its own hands.”

-Join us with director and producer Reginald Hudlin (Django Unchained) and actors Chadwick Boseman (Get On Up, 42, Captain America: Civil War), Sterling K. Brown (This Is Us, The People v.
+FOLCS had a great conversation with director and producer Reginald Hudlin (Django Unchained) and actors Chadwick Boseman (Get On Up, 42, Captain America: Civil War), Sterling K. Brown (This Is Us, The People v.
 O.J.
-Simpson: American Crime Story), Josh Gad (Beauty and the Beast, Frozen), and Kate Hudson (Almost Famous, How to Lose a Guy in 10 Days) for this timely conversation on America’s longstanding struggle for racial justice and the bonds of shared persecution that had, in the past, united African-Americans and Jews.
+Simpson: American Crime Story), Josh Gad (Beauty and the Beast, Frozen), and Kate Hudson (Almost Famous, How to Lose a Guy in 10 Days) on America’s longstanding struggle for racial justice and the bonds of shared persecution that had, in the past, united African-Americans and Jews.